 Ask them questions such as: What do they think?
 How did they feel after reading it?
 Do they agree with your opinion?
 If not, ask them why not.
 By doing this, you will get valuable feedback from your audience, which will help you improve your articles.

-You can start by signing up for an email subscription service such as MailChimp or Constant Contact.
-These services allow you to send emails to your subscribers every week or month, and this is a great way to stay connected with your readers and drive more traffic to your blog.
+You can start by signing up for an email subscription service such as Aweber (My top recommendation to bloggers) Or MailerLite.
+These services allow you to send emails to your subscribers every day, week, or month, and this is a great way to stay connected with your readers and drive more traffic to your blog.

 Tips for building an email list fast: